Summer 2022 Run of the Mills residency project by Emily Beattie, U-Meleni Mhlaba-Adebo, Rosa Weinberg, and Akili Jamal Haynes.

 7/21 | 6–7pm: The Shift Show | Performance 1

 9–9:30pm: Panel Discussion & Reception

 The Shift Show invites audiences into a new world that rejects technology as we know it.
 Instead a new kind of power is produced by the catalytic offloading of objects, movements, and words we need to shed.
-Spoken word poet U-Meleni Mhlaba-Adebo, dancer Emily Beattie, designer Rosa Weinberg, Akili Jamal Haynes aka CHIBUZO DUNUN, and a mysterious organism playfully guide audiences through a ritual.
+Spoken word poet U-Meleni Mhlaba-Adebo, dancer Emily Beattie, designer Rosa Weinberg, musician Akili Jamal Haynes aka CHIBUZO DUNUN, and a mysterious organism playfully guide audiences through a ritual.
 Our intentions are to shift beyond our realities, empower a new source and encounter new objects, ways of moving, and ways of speaking.
 In The Shift Show, the powerful exchange between the performers and each audience member transforms the performance into a collective ritual of joy.
 Together we gather objects, speak in unison, and move.
 The work is immersive, interactive, and experimental in nature.
 Heavily based on speculative futures but reactive to current events, The Shift Show is meant to be personally cathartic and communally healing for all.